OCR-D/ocrd-website/site/en/_posts/2020-07-15-ocrd-workspace-cli.md

-If you don't provide any options, the validation will run all checks on your workspace and report any issues, grouped by severity ("notice", "warning", "error") as a simple XML document that is both human-readable bnd machine-readable.
+If you don't provide any options, the validation will run all checks on your workspace and report any issues, grouped by severity ("notice", "warning", "error") as a simple XML document that is both human-readable and machine-readable.

 To skip certain tests that are not helpful for you, use the `--skip` option.